silviabasile/ADM-Homework-4/README.md

         nodes_list.update(v)
     return list(nodes_list)
 ```

+#### 3.
+In this section we provided a version of the *Dijkstra Algorithm* to evaluate the shortest path between two nodes of a graph.
+In the last part we built up a code that given a subset of nodes, evaluates the *Group Number* between each node of the graph and the node of the subset.

 - `dijkstra` : This function evaluates the distance of the shortest path using Dijkstra algorithm.
     The function does not works if the author ids given in input are not in the graph or if they are not connected.